raviten/documentation/integrating-iOS-sdk.rst

 iOS SDK integration
 ===================
-For using quantumgraph iOS-SDK, do the following steps
+For using quantumgraph iOS-SDK, do the following steps.

 #.
 Integrate our quantumgraph iOS-SDK

 #.
 Generate a PEM file

 #.
 Using iOS-SDK

 Installing iOS SDK Library